thinking-with-computers/ludus-spec/README.md

 Named functions also bind their name inside the body of the function clause, so they can be called recursively.
 (More on recursion below.)

 ##### Variadic and documented functions
-Functions can contain multiple clauses between braces, like a `match` expression.
+Functions can also contain multiple clauses, using a `with` block (containing one or more clauses), identically to a `match` expression.
 At the top of the clause block, you may also include docstring comments, which will be used in generated documentation.

+Also, in the `with` block following a named function, patterns must have a left-hand side that is a tuple pattern.
+Anything else will raise a syntax error.

 ```
-fn foo {
+fn foo with {
   &&& A docstring (with _markdown_!).
   &&& Docstrings are optional.
   & a normal comment